pschmitt/mysqlctl/README.md

 Basic set of tools to interact with a MySQL database.

-The `mysqlctl` script provides a few easy shortcuts like user/database listing, creation and deletion
+The `mysqlctl` script provides a few easy shortcuts like user/database listing, creation and deletion.

 ## Usage